Up to 50% off sofas & mattresses — limited‑time deals.

 What we liked

-• Leather seating surfaces wipe down quickly
+• Leather seating surfaces wipe down quickly.

 Who it is best for

-• TV-first households that recline nightly
+• TV-first households that recline nightly.

-• Heavier users who want steadier support
+• Heavier users who want steadier support.

-• Anyone who prefers wipe-down upholstery
+• Anyone who prefers wipe-down upholstery.

 Where it falls short

-• Breathability is typical in long sessions
+• Breathability is average during long sessions.

 Pros & Cons